Skip to main content Go to home page

 2. The trustee of BDT will be liable to pay duty chargeable on the dutiable value of the nomination.

-Alternatively, if Ben had nominated the trustee of BDT before applying for the planning permit (and no additional consideration was provided and no land development occurred before the nomination date), duty would not have been charged on the dutiable value of the sale contract.
+Alternatively, if Ben had nominated the trustee of BDT before applying for the planning permit (and no additional consideration was provided and no other land development occurred before the nomination date), duty would not have been charged on the dutiable value of the sale contract.

 Example 2 — Transfer involving additional consideration